Glurge: A little girl gives her parent a gold-wrapped box filled with kisses, then dies.

-The internet-circulated item is based on a longer first-person account given by Margaret Fishback Powers in her 1993 book Footprints: The True Story Behind the Poem That Inspired Millions.
-(While Fishback Powers asserts she penned the "Footprints" poem when she was a young woman searching for direction at the crossroads in her life, her claim is disputed fairly convincingly by the estate of Mary Stevenson, which supports its declaration of Stevenson's 1936 authorship of the poem with a handwritten copy dated 1939.
-That long-ago date has been at least somewhat confirmed by a 1997 forensic examination of the document that authenticated the paper and the handwriting as 40-60 years old.)
+The common Internet-circulated version of this item is based on a longer first-person account given by Margaret Fishback Powers in her 1993 book Footprints: The True Story Behind the Poem That Inspired Millions.
+Although Powers asserts she penned the "Footprints" poem when she was a young woman searching for direction at the crossroads in her life, her claim is disputed by the estate of Mary Stevenson, which supports

 Tears were streaming down her little face as she said, "But Daddy, I did put something in it.
 I blew kisses into it!
 It's full of love just for you!"

-The details of the online version (which is a restatement of the Fishback Powers story by someone who had either read the tale in her book or heard it from either of the Powers during their ministries) shift from telling to telling: the child's age is variously given as four or five years, and the parent can be either the mother or the father.
+The details of the online version (which is a restatement of the Powers story by someone who had either read the tale in her book or heard it from either of the Powers during their ministries) shift from telling to telling: the child's age is variously given as four or five years, and the parent can be either the mother or the father.
 It also adds the heart-wrenching element of the little girl's subsequent death and the father's seeking solace during difficult times by opening the box and taking one of the imaginary kisses from it.
-Our earliest sighting of it dates to December 2000.
-That version included the following coda, leading us to believe its unknown Internet author wanted to position it as a religious piece stressing God's unconditional love.
+Our earliest collected online version of this piece dates to December 2000 and includes the following coda, leading us to believe its unknown Internet author wanted to position it as a religious piece stressing God's unconditional love: